Reputation

-Should Reputation Management be Used to Cover Up Failures?
+Should Reputation Management Be Used To Cover Up Failures

 Are you familiar with the story of Love Canal?